inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

 ## Node.js Support

-- Test in all active LTS versions (currently 10, 12, and 14.)
+- Test in all active LTS versions.
+Currently, 10, 12, and 14.
 - Use NPM, not yarn.

 ## Organize code conceptually in packages